 Framework Agreement Information

-The Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement offers support to hospitals in the discharge of adults and improves the patient pathway, from acute care to an appropriate care setting.
+The framework agreement offers support to hospitals in the discharge of adults and improves the patient pathway, from acute care to an appropriate care setting.
+It helps to streamline the transition from hospital to the community/care homes, and therefore reduces delayed transfers of care and unavoidable re-admissions to hospital.

 What dates is the framework agreement active?